aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/xml-to-fods/_index.md

 ---
-title: Save XML as FODS API for NodeJS
+title: Save XML as FODS using NodeJS
-description: Using Aspose.Cells Cloud SDK for NodeJS to save XML format file as FODS format file.
+description: Utilizing Aspose.Cells Cloud SDK for NodeJS to save XML format file as FODS format file.
-url: /nodejs/saveas/xml-to-fods/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="NodeJS API to save XML as FODS" h2="NodeJS library to save XML as FODS" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in NodeJS.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XML as FODS" h2="NodeJS library for saving XML as FODS" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in NodeJS.
 This is a professional solution to save XML as FODS and other document formats online using NodeJS." urlsection="saveas/xml-to-fods/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XML file as FODS in NodeJS" >}}